-Self-mutilation can take a variety of forms.
+Self-harm can take a variety of forms.
 Cutting is probably the most well-known, but other forms may include branding, burning, pinching, scratching, biting, or carving one’s skin to cause pain.
-Some people pull out their body hair.
-Some sabotage their body’s natural healing process—undoing stitches or picking scabs.
-Some may self-harm as a ritual, possibly even on a daily basis.
-Some may turn to self-injury during stressful seasons of life.

 The form of self-harm can vary and so can the symptoms that people are using it to cope.
 If people are displaying the following behaviors, they may be cutting or utilizing another form of self-harm to handle life’s stress: